socketsupply/socket-api/docs/output/dgram.md

-## Socket
+## Socket (extends EventEmitter)

-/
-/ New instances of dgram.Socket are created using dgram.createSocket().
+New instances of dgram.Socket are created using dgram.createSocket().
-/ The new keyword is not to be used to create dgram.Socket instances.
+The new keyword is not to be used to create dgram.Socket instances.
-/ Extends - EventEmitter
-/

 ### bind